jean-zay-users/jean-zay-doc/docs/access-procedure.md

     <img src="../img/project-validate.png" width="80%" style="display: block"/>

-Note that in principle once your 10000 GPU hours are exhausted you can ask for a renewal through a similar "lightweight" procedure.
+Note that in principle once your 10000 GPU hours are exhausted you can ask for a renewal through a similar "lightweight" procedure, see [this](#how-to-renew-hours) for more details.

-## "Déclaration de compte calcul" (computing account creation for Jean Zay)
+### "Déclaration de compte calcul" (computing account creation for Jean Zay)

 !!! info "Estimate of the time needed:"
     15 minutes (fill the form) + 1-2 days (figure out the right person to sign